-- A ready to use log mechanism for your test, that can be accessed by means of self.log.
-It lets you log debug, info, error and warning messages. - A parameter passing system (and fetching system) that can be accessed by means of self.params.
-This is hooked to the Varianter, about which you can find that more information at Test parameters. - And many more (see avocado.core.test.Test)
+• A ready to use log mechanism for your test, that can be accessed by means of self.log.
+It lets you log debug, info, error and warning messages.

-sleeptest is a functional test for Avocado.
+&lt;sup>1 sleeptest is a functional test for Avocado.
 It's "old" because we also have had such a test for Autotest for a long time.